1099 vs W-2 Workers: 5 Key Areas of Difference

 3. Federal Labor Law Protection

-If any HR and payroll compliance rules are broken, employers can be sued and/or face litigation.
+If any HR and payroll compliance rules are broken, employers can be sued and face litigation.
 Contractors, however, aren’t privy to these protections and don’t have any recourse unless it’s explicitly stated in their contracts.
 Having an independent contractor agreement in place will help protect you.

 4. Terminating Contractors vs Employees

-Another factor to keep in mind is the at-will employment doctrine, which gives you the right to terminate employees at any time without notice or cause (as long as it doesn’t violate any federal laws).
+Another factor to keep in mind is the at-will employment doctrine, which gives you the right to terminate employees at any time without notice or cause (as long as it doesn’t violate any federal or state labor laws).
 However, if you need to let a contractor go, it may not be as easy; you’ll have to abide by the terms of the contract you signed at the beginning of your relationship with them.

 - On the other hand, you can terminate employment at any time.
 To protect yourself, it’s best to include the at-will employment language in all employment agreements and employee handbooks.
 That said, you need to comply with all federal and state labor laws, which are meant to provide boundaries for employee dismissal.
+Remember that Montana is not an at-will state, so you’ll need good cause for terminating an employee there.

 5. Paychecks & Benefits